Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 September 2025 09.01.46 UTC
+- WIB: Senin, 29 September 2025 10.10.11 UTC
-- WITA: Senin, 29 September 2025 10.01.46 UTC
+- WITA: Senin, 29 September 2025 11.10.11 UTC
-- WIT: Senin, 29 September 2025 11.01.46 UTC
+- WIT: Senin, 29 September 2025 12.10.11 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: inspirational
+Kategori: motivational